 Q: What do I do for a patient when NTG is not effective?

-A: If 0.125% NTG administered as recommended is not sufficient, then the frequency or amount of the medication can be increased.
-If that is not effective, AND if the patient is not having headaches, then you can advance to a 0.2% NTG formulation.
-If the patient IS having headaches, then topical Nifedipine or Diltiazem can be tried.
-In the event that all of the above has failed, botulinum toxin can be administered, 10 units into each side of the internal sphincter.
+A: If 0.125% NTG* administered as recommended is not sufficient, then the frequency or amount of the medication can be increased.
+If that is not effective, AND if the patient is not having headaches, then you can advance to a 0.2% NTG* formulation.
+If the patient IS having headaches, then topical Nifedipine* or Diltiazem* can be tried.
+If all of the above has failed, botulinum toxin* can be administered, 10– 15 units into each side of the internal sphincter.
+Our protocol was to use 12.5 units per side simply because we were able to obtain a total of 25 units relatively economically!
 If this fails, then a repeat treatment with 20 units per side may be tried.
 This strategy results in the healing of 80-85% of the patients with virtually no long-term problems (such as incontinence).
-If all of the above has failed, then consideration should be given to a surgical procedure (Lateral Internal Sphincterotomy).
+If all of the above has failed, then consideration should be given to a surgical procedure (Lateral Internal Sphincterotomy).*

-A: If the patient is very symptomatic from a thrombosis or fissure, then treatment for the fissure or thrombosis should be instituted, and the ligation of the hemorrhoids can commence at their next clinic visit.
+A: Definitely maybe!
+If the patient is very tender because of a thrombosis or fissure, then treatment for the fissure or thrombosis should be instituted, and the ligation of the hemorrhoids should be deferred until their next clinic visit.
 If the patient is only mildly symptomatic from either of the conditions, then it is perfectly acceptable to begin ligations.
 These patients benefit tremendously by banding using the “touch technique” (without an anoscope), as the treatment is much less traumatic to the patient.